 Where to Start, Honestly

-If you are a smaller operator or contract pumper looking at a “digital transformation” pitch and trying to figure out where to start, the honest sequence is:
+If you are an independent producer looking at a “digital transformation” pitch and trying to figure out where to start, the honest sequence is:

 1. Fix the daily field data chain.
 Get pumper gauges, run tickets, and downtime into a single app that the operator can see the same day.
 This is the highest-ROI move and the cheapest.